rtmigo/bgflask_py/README.md

 ---
 # Why

-I prefer to test the server like a black box, accessing only the HTTP API it provides.
+I prefer to test my own server like a black box, accessing only the HTTP API it provides.

 I could manually start the local Flask server in a terminal window and get a working API at 127.0.0.1:5000.
 But for the tests I don't want to do anything manually: neither launch a